Frequently Asked Questions

 What is the Street Outreach Program program mission?

-To support vulnerable individuals experiencing or likely to experience houselessness in Rapid City, South Dakota though collaborative street outreach, case management, and culturally responsive programming.
+To support individuals experiencing trauma due to houselessness or suicide loss in the Rapid City area of South Dakota through critical incident response, collaborative street outreach, case management, and culturally responsive programming.

 What does Street Outreach Program do?